JYNNEOS vaccine consent, supply and administration in NSW

 Implementation of protocol

-Prerequisites for medical practitioners and authorised nurse/midwife immunisers administering the vaccine
+Prerequisites for supplying the vaccine

 Health practitioners operating under this Protocol must:

-• have read and understood this Protocol and comply with the Protocol in relation to the administration of the Vaccine and the selection of targeted persons to receive the Vaccine.
-Practice in accordance with any practice conditions imposed by the person’s place of employment and the endorsements, notations and conditions on the person’s registration
+• Have read and understood this Protocol and comply with the Protocol in relation to the administration of the Vaccine and the selection of targeted persons to receive the Vaccine.

-• authorised registered nurse and midwife immunisers must practice in accordance with the NSW Registered Nurses and Registered Midwives Authority and the NSW Registered Nurses and Midwives Vaccination Standards
+• Authorised registered nurse and midwife immunisers must practice in accordance with the NSW Registered Nurses and Registered Midwives Authority and the NSW Registered Nurses and Midwives Vaccination Standards

 Vaccine information